 The Power of Positive Language

-Many parents and even professionals get in the habit of giving demands, then the child resists, and the parent or professional reminds the child what they will lose.
+Many parents and even professionals get in the habit of using negative language.
+They start by giving demands, then the child resists, and the parent or professional reminds the child what they will lose.

 Parent: Go do your homework.

 Parent: If you don’t do your homework, then you can’t use the

 This kind of exchange makes the child focus on what they’re going to lose, and the activity they don’t want to do.
 It causes frustration which may lead your child to behave in a noncompliant manner or even become aggressive.